 Serving the Public

-All businesses have to be able to serve the public in French.
-But they can serve a non-French speaking person in that person’s language.
+All businesses must be able to serve the public in French.
+But they can normally serve a non-French speaking consumer in that person’s language.
 However, if a business serves a public other than consumers, it must be done in French.

 Telemarketing and voice-mail greetings and messages must include a French version if they are used in Quebec.